18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 ### Building an agile skill set in-house

-This is where 18F, in particular, can help the most.
+This is where 18F, in particular, can help the most as we work to model best practices and coach our partners.

 ### Our mainframe is 30 years old and I can’t risk doing anything to make it stop working because it’s the only thing we have that works.